Anson, Texas

 Anson is a city in and the county seat of Jones County, Texas, United States.
-The population was 2,294 at the 2020 census.
+Its population was 2,294 at the 2020 census.
 It is part of the Abilene, Texas metropolitan area.
 Originally named "Jones City", the town was renamed "Anson" in 1882 in honor of Anson Jones, the last president of the Republic of Texas.

 Geography

 Anson is located in central Jones County.
 Three U.S. highways pass through the city.
 U.S. Routes 83 and 277 run north–south through the center as Commercial Avenue, while U.S. Route 180 crosses on 17th Street.
 US 83 leads northwest 36 mi to Aspermont, while US 277 leads northeast 15 mi to Stamford, and the highways together lead southeast 24 mi to Abilene.
 US 180 leads east 36 mi to Albany and west 61 mi to Snyder.

-According to the United States Census Bureau, Anson has a total area of 7.2 km2, of which 8855 sqm, or 0.12%, are water.
+According to the United States Census Bureau, Anson has a total area of 7.2 km2, of which 8855 sqm, or 0.12%, are covered by water.
 The city is part of the Brazos River watershed, with the southeastern corner of the city crossed by Carter Creek, and the northern part draining to Redmud Creek.

 Anson is the site of Bluebonnet Detention Center, a controversial, privately owned and operated facility that houses individuals awaiting deportation by U.S. Immigration and Customs Enforcement.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Anson has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Anson has a humid subtropical climate, Cfa on climate maps.